 The Living Building Challenge™ is an international sustainable building certification program created in 2006 by the non-profit International Living Future Institute.
 The Living Building Challenge™ is a building certification program advocacy tool and philosophy that defines the most advanced measure of sustainability in the built environment possible today and acts to rapidly diminish the gap between current limits and end-game positive solutions.

-The Challenge is comprised of seven performance categories called Petals: Place (Site), Water, Energy, Health & Happiness, Materials, Equity and Beauty.
+The Challenge is comprised of seven performance categories called Petals: Place (Site), Water, Energy, Health and Happiness, Materials, Equity, and Beauty.
 Petals are subdivided into a total of twenty Imperatives, each of which focuses on a specific sphere of influence.
-This compilation of Imperatives can be applied to almost every conceivable building project, of any scale and any location—be it a new building or an existing structure.
+This compilation of Imperatives can be applied to almost every conceivable building project, of any scale and any location-be it is a new building or an existing structure.
 It is considered to be more rigorous than green certification programs such as LEED.
-More information regarding this program can be found at http://living-future.org/lbc.
+More information regarding this program can be found on LivingFuture.org.